Murder of the Grimes sisters: Investigation

 Prior to the implementation of the task force, and despite protests from the girls' parents, several investigators initially assigned to the case theorized the sisters had either run away from home or were voluntarily staying with boyfriends.
 Although the sisters were front-page news by December 31, their disappearance would only be seriously considered as a missing persons case—and thus appropriately treated as such—by investigators after approximately one week had passed without family and friends receiving any form of contact from either girl.
 Nonetheless, extensive media appeals were conducted, imploring both sisters to return home, and for any eyewitnesses to contact police.
 Resultingly, numerous alleged sightings of the sisters would be reported to police as late as January 9, and these reports often described one or both of the girls as having been seen in various business establishments.
 These sightings supported several investigators' initial theories the girls had opted to leave home of their own accord.

-Theories also abounded that the sisters may possibly have traveled to Nashville, Tennessee, to see Presley in concert, (Note: One of many eyewitness reports received by the Chicago Police Department in January 1957 came from an individual named Pearl Neville, who claimed to have seen the "tired, bedraggled" girls at a bus station in Nashville, thus leading to the possibility the girls had traveled to Tennessee to visit their idol.) or that they had simply left their home of their own volition as a means of emulating Presley's lifestyle.
+Theories also abounded that the sisters may have traveled to Nashville, Tennessee, to see Presley in concert, (Note: One of many eyewitness reports received by the Chicago Police Department in January 1957 came from an individual named Pearl Neville, who claimed to have seen the "tired, bedraggled" girls at a bus station in Nashville, thus leading to the possibility the girls had traveled to Tennessee to visit their idol.) or had simply left their home of their own volition as a means of emulating Presley's lifestyle.
 In the event her daughters had actually been kidnapped, Lorretta Grimes publicly pleaded: "If someone is holding them, please let the girls call me", adding: "I'll forgive them from the bottom of my heart."

 On January 19, 1957, an official statement was issued from Presley's Graceland estate.
 This televised statement read: "If you are good Presley fans, you'll go home and ease your mother's worries."
-Presley is also known to have made a direct radio plea to the Grimes sisters, imploring the girls to return home to their mother.
+Presley also made a direct radio plea to the Grimes sisters, imploring the girls to return home to their mother.